In partnership with the Maine Memory Network Maine Memory Network

 The Civil War, for Maine and much of the young nation, was a defining moment.

-More men per capita from Maine than from any other state served in the Union Army -- a total of about 70,000 Maine soldiers and sailors.
-Ten Maine infantry regiments, a company of sharpshooters, a cavalry regiment and three batteries were on the battlefield at Gettysburg.
+Maine is one of several states that claims the most men per capita in the Union Army -- a total of about 70,000 Maine soldiers and sailors served.
+Ten Maine infantry regiments, a company of sharpshooters, a cavalry regiment, and three batteries from Maine were on the battlefield at Gettysburg.

 The Maine regiments were made up of volunteers, who were paid bounties for volunteering; of draftees, also paid a bounty; and of substitutes, paid to take the place of those drafted.